TorbenTK/UnityCardboard-BloklandVR/README.md

 RUNNING CODE
 ==================================================
 REQUIREMENTS:
-> Coming very soon.
+> Unity (4.6+), Android SDK (Android 4.1.2 and higher is required), Google Cardboard SDK

+To get the code to run, download the prerequisities listed above.
+Once you've done that, install everything.
+Also import the downloaded API's to Unity, otherwise you will face only error messages.

-This is a Unity Project.
-Download Unity 4.6 or above, open the project, and then use Build & Settings to construct an .APK for any Cardboard compatible smart device.
+Open the project, and then use Build & Settings to construct an .APK for any Cardboard compatible smart device.
+When doing that, do not forget to set the Orientation to 'Landscape' in the Settings tab!
+Also, don't forget to list your company/your name in the AndroidManifest.

 You can also test-run the project in Unity itself: hold ALT and click while playing to turn off Virtual Reality.